 |Canon G3 X« »||Y||stereo||mono||Y||Y||mini||2.0||Y||Y||-||Canon G3 X|

 It is notable that the 80D has a hotshoe, while the SX70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 80D and the SX70 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the SX70 followed on from the Canon SX60 .
+The SX70 is a recent model that features in the current product line-up of Canon.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 80D or the Canon SX70 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.